undeadgrishnackh/undeadgrishnackh.github.io/content/pages/contactMe.md

 ### Enterprise transformation 🏆

 + **Agile transformation** from team and individuals to enterprise corporations
-+ DevOps, RuggedDevOps, DesSecOps, everything to be an Elite organization (see my conferences)
++ DevOps, RuggedDevOps, DevSecOps, everything to be an Elite organization (see my conferences)
 + DesignOps, LeanUx, from project to product and user centric
 + SW craftsmanship and eXtreme Programming training and team coaching